PFAS-Free Water Bottles: Cleanest Picks for Everyday Hydration in 2026

 Should I replace an older bottle?

-If the brand hasn’t updated disclosures, coatings are damaged, or materials are unclear, replacement can be a reasonable precaution — especially for daily-use bottles.
+If the brand hasn't updated disclosures, coatings are damaged, or materials are unclear, replacement can be a reasonable precaution, especially for daily-use bottles.
+There's no need to panic-replace a bottle that's intact and from a brand with current PFAS-free disclosure.

 Final Thoughts